 So I began another master, this time in Biodiversity and Evolution, at the University of Bologna.
 I built my curriculum in Botany and I gained an Erasmus + scholarship for 10 months, that I spent at the University of León, Spain.

-On June 2020 I suspended my academic career in biology to become an Early Stage Researcher at the EU-funded ERA Chair “Mnemosyne” project, in which I research on Semantic Data Modelling.
+On June 2020 I suspended my academic career in biology to become an Early Stage Researcher at the EU-funded ERA Chair “Mnemosyne” project, in which I have been researching Semantic Data Modelling for Digital Cultural Heritage.